 Voting in U.S. Elections from Hungary

 Don’t wait, return your voted ballot right away!
 Remember U.S. embassies and consulates are not polling places; same-day in-person voting is not available outside the United States.
-The majority of states require voted ballots to reach local election officials by the close of polls on Tuesday, November 6.
-U.S. citizens who want to participate in the 2018 U.S. elections should already have returned their absentee ballots to their local election officials.
+The majority of states require voted ballots to reach local election officials by the close of polls.

 Returning Your Ballot

-The final date to return your paper ballot to your local election officials by election day for free via the U.S. Embassy is October 17, 2018 .
+The best way to return your ballot is online, if allowed by your state.
 If you wish to drop off your ballot, or have a friend or colleague drop it off for you, place it in either a postage-paid envelope or an envelope bearing domestic U.S. postage addressed to your local election officials and deposit the envelope in the Voting Ballot Box located inside the U.S. Embassy Consular Section Security Entrance.
 The Consular Entrance is staffed Monday through Friday from 08:00-12:00 and 13:00-17:00, excluding American and Hungarian holidays.
-Please allow two weeks delivery time for the mail to reach voting officials in the United States.
+Please allow three weeks delivery time for the mail to reach voting officials in the United States.

 Returning your ballot by international mail delivery.
 If using Hungary’s postal system, be sure to affix sufficient international postage, and allow sufficient time for international mail delivery.
 Ballots sent via regular international mail from most countries at this late date are unlikely to reach local election officials by state ballot receipt deadlines.